Strategies for Coping with Elevator Service Shortages: Solutions for Building Owners, Hospitals, Retailers, and Hotels

 Why are we experiencing delays in elevator maintenance services?

-Elevator maintenance delays are often caused by a shortage of skilled technicians, an aging workforce, and increasing demand for elevator services.
+A shortage of skilled technicians, an aging workforce, and increasing demand for elevator services often cause elevator maintenance delays.
 Many elevator service companies are struggling to keep up with the volume of clients to respond to for service requests, resulting in longer wait times for preventative maintenance, callbacks, and repairs.

 What can I do if my building isn’t receiving preventative maintenance as part of our elevator service contract?